DeanLight/spannerlib/tutorials/introduction.md

 * `1_a`

 The second kind of variables are free variables.
-Free variables do not hold any value and are used to define relations inside queries and rules (you will see a lot of examples for these in later chapters).
+Free variables do not hold any value and are used to define relations inside [queries](#queries) and [rules](#rules).
 Free variables do not need to be declared or defined before being used.

 A free variable name must begin with an uppercase letter and can be continued with letters, digits and underscores